 John Podesta Claims Center for American Progress Action Fund is a Non Profit “Social Welfare” Organization.
-Codefore Publishing Disagrees and Says John Podesta and the CAPA Fund is Laundering money for Hillary Clinton.
+Codefore Publishing Disagrees and Says John Podesta and the CAPA Fund are Laundering money for Hillary Clinton.

 Codefore Publishing has been researching and writing about Clinton enterprises for some time.
 The early years Clinton Arkansas information is hard to find but some of it is actually there if a person looks hard enough.
 The Clinton Family Foundation so far has been well concealed and this secrecy keeps them in the money.
 Money laundering will not work without secrecy.